Landing craft support: Operations

 The Battle of Tarawa showed a gap in Navy resources for close in support of landing troops.
 The time interval between the end of shelling from the large ships and the arrival of the landing craft on the beach allowed the defenders to regroup.
 The Landing Craft Support was designed to fill this void.

 The first Landing Craft Support ships arrived in the Pacific Theater in time for the landings at Iwo Jima.

 After providing close in support during the landings at Okinawa, many Landing Craft Support ships were placed on the radar picket stations as anti-aircraft platforms.
-When not on a picket stations, the ship would create smoke to hide the fleet at anchor and perform "skunk patrol" screening for suicide boats.
+When not on a picket station, the ship would create smoke to hide the fleet at anchor and perform "skunk patrol" screening for suicide boats.

 In the Borneo Campaign, Landing Craft Support was used in landings in Tarakan and Balikpapan.

 During World War II, five LCS(L)(3)s were sunk in combat (see below) and 21 were damaged.
 Three of these small warships received the Presidential Unit Citation, while six were awarded Navy Unit citations.
 Importantly, Lieutenant Richard M. McCool, skipper of USS LCS(L)(3) 122, was awarded the Medal of Honor.